lab1092/blender-manual_ja/manual/modeling/meshes/vertex_groups/vertex_groups.rst

 - (optionally) press :kbd:`A` once or twice to unselect all vertices.
 - Select the group from the group list (make it the active group).
-- When you now :kbd:`lmb` click the :guilabel:`Select` button, then the vertices assigned to the active group will be selected and highlighted in the 3D Viewport.
+- When you now :kbd:`LMB` click the *Select* button, then the vertices assigned to the active group will be selected and highlighted in the 3D Viewport.
-- When you :kbd:`lmb` click the :guilabel:`Deselect` button instead, then the vertices assigned to the active group will be deselected in the 3D Viewport.
+- When you :kbd:`LMB` click the *Deselect* button instead, then the vertices assigned to the active group will be deselected in the 3D Viewport.

 .. note:: Selecting/Deselecting is additive